tim-fenna/tim-fenna/README.md

 - 👋 Hi, I’m @tim-fenna

-  I run a small online business and I am training to be a full stack developer with a view to starting a new career in developement.
+  I run a small online business and I am training to be a full stack developer with a view to starting a new career in web development.

 - 👀 I’m interested in ...